treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

   $ sudo make install
    ```

-   **Note:** In order to debug the TreeFrog Framework itself, please use the configure option.
+   **Note:** In order to debug the TreeFrog Framework itself, please use the *configure* option.<br>
-   Run Type
+   Now please run this command:

    ```
   ./configure --enable-debug
    ```

-   Updates dynamic linker runtime bindings in Linux only.
+   The next command updates the dynamic linker runtime bindings in Linux only.

    ```
   $ sudo ldconfig
    ```

 3. Create a shortcut of TreeFrog Command Prompt (Windows only).
-   Right-click on the folder in which you want to create the shortcut, and select ⋅⋅⋅"New" – and then click the "shortcut".
-Set the links as follows;
+   Right-click on the folder on which you want to create a shortcut and select ⋅⋅⋅"New" – and then click the "shortcut".
+Set the links as follows:

    ```
 C:\Windows\System32\cmd.exe /K  C:\TreeFrog\x.x.x\bin\tfenv.bat
    ```

-   ('x.x.x' represents the version)
+   ('x.x.x' represents the current version you use)

    <div class="img-center" markdown="1">